lxc/incus-os/doc/rest-api.md

 ### `/1.0/applications/{name}/:restart`

-`POST`: Trigger a restart of the application.
+`POST`: Triggers a restart of the application.

 ### `/1.0/applications/{name}/:restore`

-`POST`: Restore a gzip'ed tar archive backup for the application
+`POST`: Restores a `gzip` compressed tar archive backup for the application

-Remember to properly set the 'Content-Type: application/gzip' HTTP header.
+Remember to properly set the `Content-Type: application/gzip` HTTP header.

 ### `/1.0/debug`